alexandertrefz/essence/packages/website/diagnostics.md

 initialiser runs with its own Namespace's Declaration, so it may not.
 The body of a top-level `if` runs at the top level like everything around it.

+The same rule holds one level in, among the static Properties of one Namespace: a Namespace names itself from its own body, and its Properties are given their values in the order they are written, so an initialiser may read a Property written above it but not one written below it, nor itself.
+A Method is not subject to it — it exists before any initialiser runs, so a Property's value may call one whichever order the two are written in — and neither is a Function literal written in an initialiser, whose body runs when it is called.

 ### `unknown-name`

 A Variable or Constant that was never declared.
 The Diagnostic suggests the